mstudiva/Breviolum-annotated-transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

-# Transcriptome Annotation, version January 11, 2023
+# Breviolum Transcriptome Annotation, version January 11, 2023
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com) for use on FAU's HPC (KoKo)
-# for use in generating transcriptome annotations for Breviolum

 #------------------------------